John Baldessari once said, “I used to be very uncomfortable calling myself an artist, because I thought it was qualitative, not just a generic title.”

 Lives and works in Helsinki, Finland (2009 to the present).

-SerraGlia is the alias of Italian architect and visual artist* designer Lorenzo Servi (born 1979).
+SerraGlia is the alias of Italian visual artist and former architect Lorenzo Servi (b.
+1979).

 Through painting graffiti, SerraGlia first discovered cities and their untapped visual environment.
-Having finished a master’s in architecture (2008, University of Florence), he focused his interest on the intersection of photography, visual arts and communication.
-In 2010 he founded LUMART, an architectural visualization studio based in Helsinki.
+Having finished a master’s in architecture (2008, University of Florence), he focused his interest on the intersection of photography, visual arts, and communication.

-Since 2017, he has used books as the principal format of his work.
-Other Editions is his place where to explore and experiment with the book format.
+Since 2017, SerraGlia has focused on books as the principal format of his work.
+Through Other Editions, he explores and experiments with the book format as an artistic medium.

 His works have been a part of several solo and group exhibitions in Finland and abroad, including The Finnish Museum of Photography and Galleria Heino.